akane0915/question-answer-board/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
-* If you would like to make changes to this project, do so in the text editor
+* If you would like to make changes to this project, do so in the text editor.
-* Make frequent commits with detailed comments
+* Make frequent commits with detailed comments.
-* Submit changes as pull request to Asia at akane0915 on Github
+* Submit changes as pull request to Asia at akane0915 on Github.

 ### Running Tests